On This Page:

 Human papillomavirus (HPV) is a common virus, some types of which spread through sexual contact.
 Some sexually transmitted HPVs can cause genital warts, whereas others, called high-risk or oncogenic HPVs, can cause cancer.
 High-risk HPVs cause virtually all cervical cancers, most anal cancers, and some vaginal, vulvar, penile, and oropharyngeal cancers.
 Many HPV infections go away on their own within 1 to 2 years.
 However, infections that last for many years increase a person’s risk of developing cancer.

-HPV vaccines work like other immunizations (a technique used to cause an immune response that results in resistance to a specific disease) that guard against viral infections.
+HPV vaccines work like other immunizations that guard against viral infections, by creating an immune response that results in resistance to a specific disease.
 According to the Centers for Disease Control and Prevention (CDC), both males and females aged 11 to 12 years should get vaccinated.
 People aged 9 to 26 years are recommended to receive the vaccine.
 People aged 27 to 45 years may decide to get vaccinated after talking with their doctors about their risks for new HPV infections.

 Because the vaccines do not protect against all HPV infections that cause cervical cancer, it is important for vaccinated women to continue cervical cancer screening.